 Period 6: 12:06 pm - 12:52 pm (High School Lunch)

 Student COVID Testing in Schools

 Regular COVID-19 testing provides school communities and public health experts with valuable information.
-This year, every school, first through twelfth grade, will have ten percent of their unvaccinated school population tested twice a month for ongoing random surveillance.
+Every school, first through twelfth grade, will have twenty percent of their unvaccinated and vaccinated school population tested every week for ongoing random surveillance.
 Surveillance testing is aimed at determining the prevalence of COVID-19 in our schools and provides ongoing information to public health experts.
 Please note that students must submit a new COVID-19 testing consent form for the 2021-2022 school year to participate in the testing program.
 Please visit the DOE Covid Testing Website for more details (Open External Link).

 - Submitting consent to have your child tested for COVID-19 in school is quick and easy.
 Please note-if you already submitted consent during the last school year or summer, you will need to do so again for the 2021-2022 school year.
 There are two easy ways to submit: